 - Local Office for Nebraska The USCIS office that serves your area is the: Omaha Field Office.
 The office is located at: 1717 Avenue H Omaha, NE 68110.
 (The office is between downtown Omaha & Eppley Airfield) The mailing address is: USCIS 1717 Avenue H Omaha, NE 68110.
 Visiting The Office: The Omaha CIS Field Office now requires acceptable photo ID for entrance into this Federal Facility for any CIS interview, ASC or INFOPASS appointment.

-- Nebraska Service Center The Nebraska Service Center accepts and processes applications and petitions from people residing in the following states: Alaska, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, Wisconsin and Wyoming.
+- Service Centers and the National Benefit Center for Nebraska The Nebraska Service Center accepts and processes applications and petitions from people residing in the following states: Alaska, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, Wisconsin and Wyoming.
 Where To File: Our service area varies depending on the type of form you will file, and the filing instructions for that form.
 Applications and petitions to be filed here must be filed by mail unless the form instructions offer an e-filing option.
 File your application/petition following the instructions for the application or petition.
 When you file, we will mail you a receipt within 30 days after we receive your case.
 Your receipt will describe how your case will be processed.

 ***Reminder****We are not affiliated in any way with the US Immigration and Naturalization Service*****Please contact them directly with INS questions.******